 Here’s what you need to know (based on our experience representing many Fairfax County teachers, and others, against Liberty Mutual):

 - Liberty tends to be sloppy in handling the forms you send in.
-They will often force teacher to repeatedly send in the same forms over and over.
+They will often force a teacher to send in the same forms over and over repeatedly.

 - Liberty will try to enforce its deadlines very tightly.
 If your benefits are denied, you can appeal, but Liberty tends to want to close files quickly.